-Stock Options and Warrant.
+Stock Options and Warrants.
 NABI will assume all outstanding options to purchase Univax Common Stock, whether vested or unvested, issued under Univax's 1989 Stock Plan and 1995 Stock Option Plan (the "Stock Option Plans") or pursuant to other option agreements (excluding options under Univax's 1995 Directors' Stock Option Plan) outstanding as of the Effective Time (collectively, the "Outstanding Options").
 NABI also will assume an outstanding warrant to purchase 11,400 shares of Univax Common Stock (the "Outstanding Warrant").
 The Outstanding Options and the Outstanding Warrant to be assumed by NABI will be automatically converted into options and a warrant to purchase shares of NABI Common Stock, subject to adjustment of the number of underlying shares and the exercise price by the Common Exchange Ratio.
-In accordance with the terms of Univax's 1995 Directors' Stock Option Plan, all options outstanding thereunder became fully exercisable upon the adoption of the Merger Agreement by the Univax Board of Directors (notwithstanding the vesting schedule of such options), and all options outstanding under this plan which remain unexercised at the Effective Time will terminate.
-See "The Merger--Univax Equity Incentive Plans" and "--Univax Warrant."
+In accordance with the terms of Univax's 1995 Directors' Stock Option Plan, all options outstanding thereunder became fully exercisable upon the adoption of the Merger Agreement by the Univax Board of Directors (notwithstanding the vesting schedule of such options), and all options outstanding under this Plan which remain unexercised at the Effective Time will terminate.
+See "The Merger-Univax Equity Incentive Plans" and "--Univax Warrant."

-Amendment to NABI'S Certificate of Incorporation.
-Under the Merger Agreement, at the Effective Time, NABI'S Certificate of Incorporation will be amended to increase the authorized number of shares of NABI Common Stock from 50,000,000 shares to 75,000,000 shares.
+Amendment to NABI's Certificate of Incorporation.
+NABI's Certificate of Incorporation will be amended to increase the authorized number of shares of NABI Common Stock from 50,000,000 shares to 75,000,000 shares.